 28 Sep 2020

-A recent Blackhawk Network study explored two types of marketing promotions: reward-based and discount-based promotions.
-The study summarised that “overall, companies using reward-based promotions achieve far superior performance results” compared to those that go down the discount-based route.
+A recent study by the Aberdeen Group explored two types of marketing promotions: reward-based and discount-based promotions.
+The study summarized that “overall, companies using reward-based promotions achieve far superior performance results” as compared to those that go the discount-based promotions route.

 Profitability per customer is an important metric when evaluating promotions.
-That’s why it’s important to know that companies using rewards-based promotions see an average profit margin per customer of 20.8%, whereas companies using discount promotions only see 19.6%.
+That’s why it’s important to know that companies using rewards-based promotions see an average profit margin per customer of 20.8%; companies using discount promotions see an average profit margin per customer of 19.6%.
 This may seem like an unremarkable difference on the surface.
 But 1.2% can certainly add up!

-As an additional bonus, companies enjoy 20% annual improvement in customer satisfaction rates when rewards-based promotions are used.
+As an additional bonus, companies enjoy 20% greater customer satisfaction annual improvement in customer satisfaction rates when rewards-based promotions are used.
 Rewards-based promotions see improvements of 33% in this area, while discount-based promotions see improvements of 28%.

 *The “Next-Generation Promotions” research was a study conducted independently by Aberdeen Group on behalf of Blackhawk Network between February and March 2018.
 The sample size of 212 American businesses was comprised of companies with a self-reported average annual revenue of $4.5 billion, and included companies in the Fortune 500 and Fortune 100.
 A probability sample of the same size would yield a margin of error of +/-3%.